openvinotoolkit/openvino/inference-engine/ie_bridges/python/sample/style_transfer_sample/README.md

   --mean_val_b MEAN_VAL_B, -mean_val_b MEAN_VAL_B
                         Mean value of blue chanel for mean value subtraction in postprocessing
-  -pc, --perf_counts    Report performance counters

 ```

 Running the application with the empty list of options yields the usage message given above and an error message.

-To perform inference on an image using a trained model of NST network on Intel® CPUs, use the following command:
+To perform inference of an image using a trained model of NST network on Intel® CPUs, use the following command:
 ```
     python3 style_transfer_sample.py -i <path_to_image>/cat.bmp -m <path_to_model>/1_decoder_FP32.xml
 ```